This blog may contain affiliate links. Read our disclosure policy for more info.

 Go on a food tour

-There isn’t anything more romantic than wining and dining, right?
+There isn’t anything more romantic than winning and dining, right?
 To ensure you get to try some of the best food Vancouver has to offer you should consider joining a guided food tour!

 Dan and I actually did a food tour in Vancouver the last time we were there and we loved it.
 Although our tour was a group tour, it was lots of fun and we had a few drinks and laughs throughout the day.
 Our guide taught us all about the food and the history of Vancouver and Gastown (where we toured.)